MONZA IS MORE THAN JUST FORMULA 1

 1. Italian Formula 1 Grand Prix Track

 Those of you that are racing afficionados would know that the Italian Formula 1 Grand Prix is held here in Monza every September.
-This is the highlight of the Formula 1 GP calendar for many enthusiasts, especially Italian Ferrari fans.
+This is the highlight of the Formula 1 GP calendar for many enthusiasts, especially the tifosi, Italian Ferrari fans, who descend on the city in droves wearing their signature red gear.

 The track is called the Autodromo Nazionale di Monza and is one of the most notorious tracks on the circuit.
 It is known as ‘the temple of speed’ and is claimed to be the fastest track on the GP circuit.
 Sadly, drivers and spectators have died here in the past.